-Don Draper’s (Jon Hamm) greatest talent is creating stories that sell.
-Sometimes his imagination carries him away – for better or worse.
-His imagination no doubt saved him from an abusive and damaging childhood.
-There are worse things than to imagine being somewhere else someday.
-Or a different person than the one you’re made to feel you are.
+Mad Men Season 7 Episode 12 gives us more to chew on about Don Draper’s (Jon Hamm) greatest talent: creating stories that sell.
+Sometimes his imagination carries him away, for better or worse.
+Where did this talent come from?
+No doubt, Don’s imagination saved him from an abusive and damaging childhood.
+Imagining being somewhere else someday has advantages.
+Even telling yourself a story about being a different person than the one you’re made to feel you are might save you as a child.

 Throughout the Mad Men series, though, Don’s imagination has taken him away from feelings and places he just can’t be.
-That’s sometimes gotten him into trouble.
+And, that’s a problem.
+Because sometimes that’s gotten him into trouble.
 Where is it taking him now?

-Lost Horizon finds Don at McCann-Erikson.
-The self-serving (not to mention controlling, chauvinistic, and cruel) Jim Hobart (H. Richard Greene) has seduced him momentarily.
+Lost Horizon, Mad Men Season 7 Episode 12, finds Don at McCann-Erikson.
+Jim Hobart (H. Richard Greene) has seduced him momentarily.
 With his standing ovation, too friendly welcome, offering up Miller beer as if it’s been brought to the agency just for Don.
 Don’s there, he tells him, to bring things up a notch.
 Don’s childhood left him craving specialness.
 Hobart hits that button well.
+But, how long does it take for Don to see how self-serving (not to mention controlling, chauvinistic, and cruel) Jim Hobart really is?

-Until … Don finds himself just another man in a Board Room of too many men, with Bill Phillips from Connolly Research playing Don’s part.
-He’s been swallowed up.
+When … Don finds himself just another man in a Board Room of too many men.
+And, Bill Phillips from Connolly Research now playing Don’s part.
+Don’s been swallowed up.
 Not only that, he overhears one of the other principals using the same words with Ted Chaough (Kevin Rahm) that Hobart used with him: “Are you here to bring us up a notch, too?”
 “So, they tell me,” Ted replies.

-This sets off the perfect storm.
 Don’s not special at McCann-Erickson after all.
 He’s not important or wanted.
-That’s a too familiar story – the story of his childhood.
+That’s a too-familiar story – the story of his childhood.
 Not the hard-won identity he’s created.
+This sets off the perfect storm.
 Don’s mind is soon miles away, carrying on the new narrative he’s been struggling with for a while.
 Racine, Wisconsin (and Diana) sounds pretty appealing right now.

-When things get tough, Don tries to invent the perfect utopia – mostly in his sexual diversions with women.
+Things get tough, and Don tries to invent the perfect utopia.
+Mostly in his sexual diversions with women.
 Diana may be different.
-In her, Don sees another side of himself (see my post “Two Sides Of Don”) – although, likely not consciously.
-If he could see it – if he had the help of psychotherapy – he might end up in a very different story.
-Now, he’s repeating the same old one, over and over again.
+In her, Don sees another side of himself (see my post “Two Sides Of Don”).
+Not likely very consciously.
+If he could see it – if he had the help of psychotherapy – Don might end up in a very different story.
+Now, though, in Mad Men Season 7 Episode 12, he’s repeating the same old one, over and over again.
 He’s stuck in it.
-He can’t get out and he can’t get it right.
+And, he can’t get out or get it right.

 He’s just as lost as Diana (Elizabeth Reaser).
 She’s running.
 He’s running, too.
 At least, that’s Don’s first almost knee-jerk reaction when painful feelings (such as being unwanted) are stirred up.
 Don’s also searching for something, though, even if he doesn’t know it.
 He’s created an identity to be sure.
 One he thought he might be proud of.

-But, he’s never really found himself at all.
-He’s looking in all the wrong places.
+You can’t find yourself if you’re running and looking in all the wrong places.
+That’s no way to get a story right.
+But, Don’s never really found himself at all.
 That’s the problem with running so fast from how he feels that he can’t stop to see he needs help.
 Bert Cooper’s (Robert Morse) phantom (a helpful voice inside Don) tries to tell him he’s been driving 7 hours in the wrong direction – but he can’t really hear.

 Right now, Don probably doesn’t even know he feels unwanted.
 He probably doesn’t realize how enticing feeling special is.
 He stays a stranger to himself.
 I’m sure he’s found a way to convince himself he doesn’t want to be at McCann-Erikson.
 That he doesn’t want or need them.
 Not the other way around.
 He’s done that many times before.
 It’s one way to try to prevent feeling sad and rejected – or knowing how much he’s lost.